nail-e/futa/README.md

 Edit
 pip install futa  # or don't.
 You probably shouldn't.
 🚧 Disclaimer
-⚠️ FUTA is Functionally Useless™ for a reason.
+⚠️ FUTA is Functionally Useless for a reason.
 We are not responsible for:

-Loss of sanity 🧠
+- Loss of sanity 🧠

-Corrupted terminal sessions 💀
+- Corrupted terminal sessions 💀

-Existential crises brought on by the AI sounding smarter than you 🤖🧘
+- Existential crises brought on by the AI sounding smarter than you 🤖🧘

-Accidentally deleting your $HOME folder 💣
+- Accidentally deleting your $HOME folder 💣

 🧙‍♂️ Use Cases (??)
 💁 When you want to look like you're working, but actually you're LARPing as a sysadmin